-The foreclosure and short-sale market continues to limit improvement of property values, but makes Pasco attractive to investors, first-time home buyers, retirees, and seasonal residents.
+The foreclosure and short-sale market continues to make Pasco attractive to investors, first-time home buyers, retirees, and seasonal residents.
 The trend of an expanding population is expected to continue over the next ten years.
 As this occurs, the current shortage of jobs could actually result in a shortage of employees in industries like health care, hospitality, and food service.

 Pre-recession overbuilding and the subsequent high rate of unemployment due to the drop in available home construction jobs led to home prices falling between 2007 and 2012.
-The judicial foreclosure process during that period resulted in a high number of foreclosed properties, increased housing inventory, and a market that favored investors, who began to take advantage of these circumstances in 2012.
+The judicial foreclosure process during that period resulted in a high number of foreclosed properties, increased housing inventory, and a market favoring investors, who began to take advantage of these circumstances in 2012.

-According the National Association of Realtors (NAR), the pending home sales index, which is a forward-looking indicator, was at its highest level in 18 months in January 2015.
-It climbed 1.7 percent to 104.2 since August 2013.
-This also marks the fifth consecutive month of year-over-year gains.
-Stronger sales, slightly improving credit conditions, more jobs, and slow price growth has led to these positive numbers.
-According to RealtyTrac.com, home prices have decreased by an average of 9%, or \$7,953, with a median sales price of \$85,047 in Pasco County as of January 2015.
-However, home sales were up 14% as compared to the same time last year.
+According the National Association of Realtors (NAR), the pending home sales index, which is a forward-looking indicator, was at its highest level in seven months in February 2016.
+It climbed 3.5% to 109.1 from the previous month.
+This also marked the eighteenth consecutive month of year-over-year gains.
+The southern region of the United States showed a 2.1% rise over the previous month and a 0.4% decrease over the previous year.
+Stronger sales, slightly improving credit conditions, more jobs, and slow price growth led to these positive numbers.